Set up launch agent

 <Tab title="AWS">

-The recommended context store for the Kaniko builder on AWS is Amazon S3.
-The following policy can be used to give the agent access to an S3 bucket:
+Use Amazon S3 as the context store for the Kaniko builder on AWS.
+Use the following policy to give the agent access to an S3 bucket:

 ```json theme={null}